-A sure sign that your headaches are from TMJ is that they are coupled with other common TMJ symptoms.
+A sure sign that your headaches are from TMJ is that you are experiencing other common TMJ symptoms at the same time.
 Tight face/jaw muscles, jaw pain, clicking noises in the jaw, not being able to move the jaw, and changes to your bite are all additional signs you have a problem with your temporomandibular joint.

 How long will it take my TMJ headache to go away?

 Every patient will have a different experience with TMJ related headaches.
 In most cases, it will depend on what is causing the TMJ flareup.
 A typical TMJ related headache can last a few hours but sometimes it can go on for a few weeks.
-The best thing to do is seek treatment to get them under control so they are avoided in the first place.
+The best thing to do is seek treatment to get them under control as soon as possible.

 Any severe case of TMJ that causes painful symptoms can lead to metal problems.
 A TMJ disorder can easily become a chronic pain issue.
 Progression of the disorder and greater pain levels can leave a person filled with anxiety.
 It will lead to depression since the person cannot live a normal life anymore.
 The day to day stresses of dealing with this can trigger mental health problems.